NETWAYS/advanced-puppet-training/validation/06_styleguide_hook.md

 ****

-* Add a pre-commit hook for Puppet Lint checking
+* Add a pre-commit hook for Puppet Lint checking on `agent-centos.localdomain`

 ## Steps: